ashesh-0/ashesh.github.io/_pages/jakob_macke.md

     3. its brightness,
     4. the uncertainty estimates in brightness estimation and localization estimation.

-    This prediction is delivered by the model by giving output an 9 feature map (paper erroneously states it as 8) having the same spatial dimensions as the input frames with each channel corresponding to one output type as described above.
+    This prediction is delivered by the model by giving output an 9 chnannel feature map (paper erroneously states it as 8) having the same spatial dimensions as the input frames with each channel corresponding to one output type as described above.

 ### DECODE network overview
 It has two submodules.
 Frame analysis module takes as input one frame and it predicts the feature embeddings.
 Temporal Context Module takes in these feature embeddings and predict the multi-channel feature maps which is the network's output.